 Why Reducing Plastic Matters

-Plastic is everywhere — in oceans, air, food, and even our bodies.
+Plastic shows up in oceans, air, food, and human blood.
 Reducing its use protects both the environment and human health.

 Environmental Impact